Caustics and Casinos on the I-5

 In the rest of this post, we’ll build up some mathematical machinery to answer this question correctly.
 If you don’t want to work through the math, however, then feel free to just scroll to the red-bordered squares and enjoy the interactive demos.

 Definition.
-Given some region $ R \subset \mathbb{R}^2 $, the casino closure with respect to some point $ p \in \mathbb{R}^2 $ is defined as
+Given some region , the casino closure with respect to some point is defined as

-Or, informally: the casino closure is the set of possible casino locations $ c $ such that there exists a person $ z $ in the region $ R $ who is closer to $ c $ than to $ p $.
+Or, informally: the casino closure is the set of possible casino locations such that there exists a person in the region who is closer to than to .

 From here on out, I’m only going to worry about “nice” regions, i.e. closed, connected regions with smooth boundaries.
-I’m also going to use $ x, p, z, c $ to range over points in $ \mathbb{R}^2 $, but really most math that follows is equally applicable in $ \mathbb{R}^n $.
+I’m also going to use to range over points in , but really most math that follows is equally applicable in .
 It’s just harder to visualize.

-That is, we can construct $ R^p $ by combining all the disks at all the points in $ R $ that have $ p $ on their circumference.
+That is, we can construct by combining all the disks at all the points in that have on their circumference.

 Proof sketch.
 This should make sense “by construction.”
-If point $ c $ is in this constructed $ R^p $, then it lies in some disk $ d $, and thus the point $ z \in R $ that created disk $ d $ fulfills the existence criterion of our definition.
+If point is in this constructed , then it lies in some disk , and thus the point that created disk fulfills the existence criterion of our definition.

 Proof sketch.
-Clearly, $ B^p \subset R^p $ if you believe the first lemma — adding more points to $ B $ should only increase the union of disks.
+Clearly, if you believe the first lemma — adding more points to should only increase the union of disks.

-Mapping this argument over the entire union, it makes sense that $ R^p \subset B^p $.
+Mapping this argument over the entire union, it makes sense that .

 Okay, time for some empirical verification of all this theory.
 Try drawing the boundary of a region (in black) here!
 The disks will show up in red.
 Notice how filling in your region with black dots doesn’t change the red blob at all.
 (Click to clear.)

-The boundary-circle lemma gives us a nicer characterization of $ R^p $: it is the region bounded by the curve that is tangent to all of the disks created by the points on $ B $.
+The boundary-circle lemma gives us a nicer characterization of : it is the region bounded by the curve that is tangent to all of the disks created by the points on .
 It turns out that there is a very nice mathematical theory of “the curve that is tangent to all curves in a given family of curves,” and that is the theory of envelopes.
 The account below is paraphrased from “What is an Envelope?”, a lovely 1981 paper.

 Ah, but how do we find the envelope?
 Here we need a tiny bit of multivariable calculus.

-Let $ X(t) $ be the parameterization of the envelope of $ F $.
-Then for all $ t $, we have that $ F(X(t), t) = 0 $ because the envelope must lie on the respective curve in the family (“tangent” means “touch”!).
-We also have that the curve $ X(t) $ must be parallel to the member of family $ F $ at $ t $.
-We can then express this condition by saying that the gradient (with respect to $ X $ of $ F $ at $ t $ is perpendicular to the derivative of $ X $ at $ t $.
+Let be the parameterization of the envelope of .
+Then for all , we have that because the envelope must lie on the respective curve in the family (“tangent” means “touch”!).
+We also have that the curve must be parallel to the member of family at .
+We can then express this condition by saying that the gradient (with respect to of at is perpendicular to the derivative of at .
 Or:

 The left hand side is oddly reminiscent of the multivariable chain rule.
-Indeed, if we took the partial derivative of our equation $ F(X(t), t) = 0 $ with respect to $ t $, we would get:
+Indeed, if we took the partial derivative of our equation with respect to , we would get:

-There is a simpler but less rigorous derivation if you believe that the envelope is exactly the points of intersection of infinitesimally close curves in the family $ F $.
-Then we want every point $ X $ on the envelope to satisfy both $ F(X, t) $ and $ F(X, t + \delta) $ for some $ t $ and some infinitesimal $ \delta $.
-Taking the limit as $ \delta $ approaches zero gives the same condition that $ \partial F(X, t) / \partial t = 0 $.
-The paper above discusses how this notion is subtly different in some strange cases, but it suffices to say that for all “nice” $ R $, we’re fine.
+There is a simpler but less rigorous derivation if you believe that the envelope is exactly the points of intersection of infinitesimally close curves in the family .
+Then we want every point on the envelope to satisfy both and for some and some infinitesimal .
+Taking the limit as approaches zero gives the same condition that .
+The paper above discusses how this notion is subtly different in some strange cases, but it suffices to say that for all “nice” , we’re fine.

 Almost-a-proof-sketch.
 Almost!
-In general, the solution for $ X $ might self-intersect, so we want to take only the “outermost” part of $ X $.
+In general, the solution for might self-intersect, so we want to take only the “outermost” part of .
 But this is easy to work out on a case-by-case basis.

 We also have

 Okay, time for more empiricism.
 Move your mouse around in the square below to see how the relative placement of LA and the casino affects the envelope.
-Notice also the inner loop predicted by the envelope, which we should of course ignore for the purposes of bounding $ R^p $.
+Notice also the inner loop predicted by the envelope, which we should of course ignore for the purposes of bounding .

 An amazing fact is that a cardioid is the same shape you get on the surface of your coffee mug when you put it under a light!
 Well, not quite — it depends subtly on where the light source is.
 Read more about caustics at Chalkdust, from whom I also borrowed the image below: